ThomasKoenigBern/MS-Template-Explorer/README.md

 ## History & Changelog
 - 1.6.2023: Initial commit
 - 30.6.2023.
 Added the possibility to search for the next best guesses based on spatial similarity.
+- 25.4.2024 Possibility to filter the studies and work only on subsets of the entire database.